krishisharma45/mlflow_hidden_gems/README.md

 - `bin/build.sh` - build docker container(s) defined in `Dockerfile` and `docker-compose.yml`
 - `bin/test.sh` - run unit tests defined in `tests/`
-- `bin/notebook.sh` - instantiate a new jupyter notebook server
 - `bin/shell.sh` - instantiate a new bash terminal inside the container
 - `bin/train.sh` - train a model

 Additional bin:

-- `bin/lint.sh` - check code formatting for the project
 - `bin/setup_environment.sh` - sets any build arguments or settings for all containers brought up with docker-compose
 - `bin/up.sh` - bring up all containers defined in `docker-compose.yml`